Welcome to Wistia 🎉

 When you’re exporting your media from your editing program, be sure to use our recommended export settings.
 This reduces the chance of any problems after you’ve uploaded the media.

-In Wistia, your medias live inside projects.
-Think of projects like folders on your computer: you can have as many as you need, and each one can contain one or more medias.
+In Wistia, your medias live inside folders.
+Think of these like folders on your computer: you can have as many as you need, and each one can contain one or more medias.

-To upload a media, head into any of your already created projects (or create a new one if you’d like!).
-Within that project, select the Upload Button.
+To upload a media, head into any of your already created folders (or create a new one if you’d like!).
+Within that folder, click “Add” and then select your desired option.

 But Wistia, what is the rest, you might ask?
 When you upload a media, it will take a few moments to be ready for you to watch or customize.
 That’s because we’re busily creating several versions of your media, which we call derivatives, so that your viewers can get the best possible quality that their connection can handle without buffering.